akhileshea/sample-warehouse/README.md

 3) yarn.

 ### Steps to run the application locally
+1) Clone the repository.
-1) Start the Mongo DB server
+2) Start the Mongo DB server.
-2) Open a terminal window and navigate to the backend folder of the application.
+3) Open a terminal window and navigate to the backend folder of the application.
-3) Run npm install followed by npm start to start the backend application.
+4) Run npm install followed by npm start to start the backend application.
-4) Open another terminal window and navigate to the frontend folder of the application.
+5) Open another terminal window and navigate to the frontend folder of the application.
-5) Run yarn install and yarn start to start the front end application.
+6) Run yarn install and yarn start to start the front end application.
-6) Open http://localhost:3004/ to view the application.
+7) Open http://localhost:3004/ to view the application.
+8) Upload the sample inventory.json and product.json by clicking on manage inventory in the header.